FisaGamer/docs/docs/themes.md

 #### Layout

 The layout is the structure of all the pages of a theme.
-It contains indeed the metas, assets of a theme, header, footer etc..
+It contains indeed the metas, assets of a theme, header, footer etc...

 To display the content of the current page you can use `@yield('content')`, and to display the title of the current page you can